VoltaMission home › VoltaMission vs a distributor

 When a distributor is the better choice

-A distributor is the better choice when your part is a stocked catalog item, available at your volume, from a line the distributor already carries.
+A distributor is the better choice when your cell is a stocked catalog item, available at your volume, from a line the distributor already carries.
 There the problem is procurement, not qualification, and a distributor solves it faster and cheaper than any qualification service could.
-VoltaMission is for the parts that fall outside that — where the distributor's answer is "we can't get that," and the risk is picking the wrong supplier.
+VoltaMission is for the cells and BMS that fall outside that — where the distributor's answer is "we can't get that," and the risk is picking the wrong supplier.

 Frequently asked questions